-Prerequisites for remote fieldwork
+Prerequisites for field research

 In addition to the basic safety training required by all UAF employees, you may require additional training based on the location or nature of your research.
-Learn more about planning for field research — including forms and training opportunities.
+Learn more about planning for field research, including forms and training opportunities.